Next, war breaks out in “heaven” and the “Dragon” is poised to destroy the messianic son as soon as he is born – Revelation 12:1-6.

-The language of “war” is used metaphorically to portray the attacks of the “beast” against the saints – Revelation 11:7.
+In Revelation, the language of “war” is used metaphorically to portray the attacks of the “beast” against the saints.

-Revelation uses “war” and related terms to illustrate Satan’s attacks against the saints, the followers of the “Lamb.”
-The book shows no interest in conventional or nuclear warfare between nation-states.
-Instead, the “Dragon” strives to annihilate the church before his allotted time expires, and he does so through deception, compromise, and persecution against the church.
+The book of Revelation uses “war” and related terms to illustrate Satan’s attacks against the followers of the “Lamb.”
+It shows no interest in conventional or nuclear warfare between nation-states.
+Instead, the “Dragon” strives mightily to annihilate the church before his allotted time expires, and, to do so, he employs deception, compromise, and persecution.

 The Beast from the sea is authorized to wage war against the “saints” for its overlord, the Dragon – Revelation 13:6-10.